pkeeper/pdf-crawler-test/readme.txt

 but with different ID's.
 One could use hashes of the content if uniqueness check is needed.

+URL is alive if it returns 2XX or 3XX code.

 To check app `cd` into example folder where example Django project located.
 Setup project: